Informal Resolution Process

 About

-UNC Greensboro offers a mediation process, in which the complainant and respondent, using a University-provided mediator(s), attempt to resolve a grievance in a mutually acceptable manner.
-Mediation is a procedure in which disputing parties enlist the assistance of a neutral party to help them achieve a voluntary, bilateral agreement that finally and definitively resolves all or portions of their dispute, without resorting to adversarial procedures such as grievance hearings, administrative hearings, or litigation.
+Mediation is a procedure in which disputing parties enlist the assistance of a university-provided mediator to help them achieve a voluntary, bilateral agreement that finally and definitively resolves all or portions of their dispute, without resorting to adversarial procedures such as grievance hearings, administrative hearings, or litigation.
 Any such mediated agreement that the parties are able to negotiate will be embodied in a written agreement.

 Complainants will be provided an opportunity to describe the impact of the incident to the Respondent and Mediator.
 Respondents will be provided an opportunity to describe the intent behind the incident to the Complainant and the Mediator.

 The goal of the process is to develop a written agreement between the parties documenting the resolution of the incident.
 The Mediation Agreement will be written by the Mediator and signed by each party.
-The Mediation Agreement will then be binding on both parties and enforced by the University, and will contain a statement that the parties will not disclose the contents of the Agreement.
+The Mediation Agreement will then be binding on both parties and enforced by the University and will contain a statement that the parties will not disclose the contents of the Agreement.
 Mediation Agreements can include, but are not limited to, agreed-upon supportive measures as outlined in the applicable policy; agreed-upon disciplinary measures as outlined in the applicable policy; agreed upon modifications to work or class schedules; changes in work or housing locations; and mutual restrictions on contact between the parties.
-If the mediation agreement includes terms that obligate the university, a University official with the authority to bind the university must also sign the mediation agreement.
+If the mediation agreement includes terms that obligate the university, a university official with the authority to bind the university must also sign the mediation agreement.

-Withdrawal from this Informal Process
+Withdrawal from the Informal Process

 At any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint.